strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 to automatically save this profile under the `windows` profile name.
 You can now easily switch between the `quake` and `windows` profiles at any time by simply typing their unique profile names on the restore command.
+You can save any number of RawAccel profiles.

-If you wish to edit the `quake` profile at any time, you can simply type `rawaccel-switch quake --gui` to restore the `quake` profile and automatically bring up the RawAccel GUI application for editing.
-Here you can change the the RawAccel settings, and then click 'Apply'.
-Then enter the command `rawaccel-switch quake --save` to overwrite your existing `quake` profile with the changes you have just made.
+If you wish to update the `quake` profile at any time, you can simply type `rawaccel-switch quake --gui` to restore the `quake` profile and automatically bring up the RawAccel GUI application for editing.
+If you don't use the `--gui` parameter, you can still open up the GUI application yourself afterwards, as you normally would.
+Here you can change tweak your Quake settings, and then click 'Apply'.
+When you are happy with your changes, enter command `rawaccel-switch quake --save` to overwrite your existing `quake` profile with the changes you have just made.
 For more information on using the `--gui` parameter, see [below](#using-the-writer-and-gui-parameters).
+You can also manually edit the JSON files in the profiles folder with a text editor.

 Always be careful when using the `--save` parameter to overwrite an existing profile, as RawAccel Profile Switcher will NOT ask you for any confirmation.
-If you overwrite an existing profile with garbage settings, you will not be able to get your old profile back (unless of course you make regular backups of your `profiles` folder, which must be done manually).
+If you overwrite an existing profile with garbage settings, you will not be able to recover your old profile (unless of course you make regular personal backups of your `profiles` folder).

-You can save any number of RawAccel profiles.
+You can also use the `--delete` parameter to delete a saved profile.
+So for example, typing `rawaccel-switch quake --delete` will cause `quake.json` to be deleted from the `profiles` folder, making it completely unavailable to be used again.
+Again, be sure that this is what you want to do, as RawAccel Profile Switcher will NOT ask for confirmation before doing this.
+If you delete a profile you will NOT be able to recover it, unless you have a personal backup of the JSON file.

 ----